 Chris finds glass fusing intoxicating, with endless possibilities for artistic expression.
 Much of Chris’ work explores the depth of glass and incorporates a sense of movement.
 Her inspiration comes from nature, music, poetry, history, and literature from around the world.
 The goal of Chris’ finished work is to strike a balance between reflected light and transmitted light, to express depth and luminosity, and to create a piece that draws the viewer into it emotionally.
 She is also an avid experimenter.
 Her pieces range from two-dimensional to sculptural.

 When she first began fusing glass, Chris simply sought to bring her dreams and visions into reality and that was her reward.
 But several years later after she started displaying her work in public spaces, she began to receive feedback from patrons and passers-by.
 They talked to her about their emotions when they looked at her fused glass pieces, how her artwork resonated with them, how certain pieces spoke to them, and how they would treasure her fused glass creations in their homes.
 Sometimes they just thanked her for brightening a hallway.
 She has no greater reward than to have touched the heart of another person with her artwork.

-A native of Baltimore, Chris attended local schools and graduated from Loyola College (now Loyola University), but later traveled widely and lived in France for a year.
-She has two daughters and two step-daughters, all of them breath-takingly beautiful, headstrong, and intelligent.
-Chris and her husband live a quiet life in Ellicott City, Maryland with their cat Leela and dog Turbo.
+A native of Baltimore, Ms. Guercio attended public schools in Ellicott City, Maryland and graduated from Loyola College (now Loyola University).
+She later traveled widely and lived in Provence, France for a year.
+She has two daughters, both of them breathtakingly beautiful, headstrong, and intelligent.
+She lives a quiet life in Howard County, Maryland with her cats Leela and Casper.